BenAlston/stalkie_ref_genome_assembly/lab_book/useful_hpc_stuff.md

 # **Useful HPC Stuff**

-Install a text editor that is not awful
+Installing a text editor that is not awful
 ~~~
 # nano has limited features and vim requires too much time investment to use efficiently
 # micro seems like a nice compromise